cristianoliveira/ergo/README.md

 ## Usage

 Ergo looks for a `.ergo` inside the current folder.
-It should contain the names and url of the services following the same format as the `/etc/host` the main difference is that Ergo also consider the port specified.
+It must contain the names and url of the services following the same format as the `/etc/hosts` the main difference is that Ergo also consider the port specified.

-** Ergo runs on `localhost:8080` you have to configure it as your proxy. **
+**Ergo runs on `localhost:8080` you have to configure it as your proxy in Network configs of your system**

 Let's start:
 ```
 echo "ergoproxy=http://localhost:3000" > .ergo && ergo
 ```
+Now you are able to access: `http://ergoproxy.dev`.
-Now ergo is redirect anything that finish with `ergoproxy.dev` to the configured url.
-Simples.
+Ergo redirects anything that finish with `.dev` to the configured url.
+Simple, no magic involved.

 Do you want add more services?
 So is simple add more lines in `.ergo`:
 ```
 echo "otherservice=http://localhost:5000" >> .ergo
 ```

+Restart the server and access: `http://otherservice.dev`

 # License